I wonder if most people who watch The Biggest Loser think, “I wish I could do that” -or- “If they can do it, so can I”?

 Some of the show’s fans on twitter expressed concerns that she actually looked too thin at 105 pounds during the show’s finale.

 She has gained about 20 pounds back since the show.

-This current season of NBC’s Biggest Loser features former star athletes who had let their once fit bodies decline after they quit playing their sport.
+This season of NBC’s Biggest Loser featured former star athletes who had let their once fit bodies decline after they quit playing their sport.

 Based on the previous Biggest Loser contestants, do you think the show promotes long term weight loss success or just short term benefits?

 It shows us all just how easy it is to put on weight when getting fit is no longer part of a show’s production value.